mmaulwurff/10.5x/Readme.md

 - Fractional values!
 - Can increase the number of enemies;
 - Can decrease the number of enemies (anti-slaughter);
-- The number of enemies is decreased class by class.
+- The number of enemies is decreased for each enemy class separately.

 # Anti-features